Deep learning and American options via free boundary framework: Front-Fixing DNN and the American Options Model

 \subsection{Grid sampling and refinements}

-Solving the corresponding PDE on a discrete grid entails discretizing the domains and transforming the problem into an unconstrained minimization problem\cite{Lagaris}.
-Generally, uniform distribution and equispaced grid sampling techniques are popular in literature; others include Latin hypercube sampling, Sobol sequence, Halton sequence, and Hammersley sequence\cite{Wu}.
+Solving the corresponding PDE on a discrete grid entails discretizing the domains and transforming the problem into an unconstrained minimization problem \cite{Lagaris}.
+Generally, uniform distribution and equispaced grid sampling techniques are popular in literature; others include Latin hypercube sampling, Sobol sequence, Halton sequence, and Hammersley sequence \cite{Wu}.
 This research considers uniform grid sampling, randomly structured grid, and grid stretching techniques for generating our training dataset (See Figure \ref{grid}) .
 It is important to note that the distribution of these training points greatly impacts our model's computational efficiency and accuracy, which in turn affects the minimization of the loss function, early exercise boundary, value function, and Greeks. \\

 For the randomly structured grid, we first obtain a randomly spaced one-dimensional grid for the $y$ and $\tau$ input from the uniform distribution.
 We then use the NumPy \texttt{meshgrid} function to duplicate the grids and form a two-dimensional domain.
 Hence, this makes the randomly generated grid to be structured.
-The stretched grid sampling was generated from the uniform grid. \\
+The stretched grid sampling was generated from the uniform grid.
 In mesh methods like the finite difference, several methods have been proposed for improving the accuracy and convergence rate of the options pricing model.
 Some of these approaches use different grid refinement strategy that includes local mesh refinement, adaptive mesh refinement, and grid stretching based on coordinate transformation.
 The idea primarily concentrates the grid points close to the left boundary where singularity and discontinuity exist in the model.
 In this work, we implement a stretched grid sampling with a simple stretching as follows: